MaterSim/PyXtal/README.md

 * [How to contribute?](#how-to-contribute)

 ## Introduction
-PyXtal is an open source Python package for generating random crystal structures based on symmetry constraints.
-The package allows for generation of both atomic and molecular crystals, with both general and special Wyckoff positions.
+PyXtal is an open source Python package which was initiated by [Qiang Zhu](http://www.physics.unlv.edu/~qzhu/index.html) and Scott Fredericks at department of Physics and Astronomy, University of Nevada Las Vegas.
+The goal of PyXtal project is to develop a fundamental library to allow one to design the material structure with a certain symmetry constraint.
+So far, the package allows for generation/manipulation of crystals, with both general and special Wyckoff positions.
 These structures can exported to various structural formats for further study.
-The package also allows users to easily access symmetry group information.
 See the [documentation](https://pyxtal.readthedocs.io/en/latest/) for information about installation and usage.

-PyXtal is an open-source project which was initiated by Qiang Zhu and Scott Fredericks at department of Physics and Astronomy, University of Nevada Las Vegas.
 To contribute to this project, please check [How to contribute?](#how-to-contribute).

 ## Current Features
 * Random generation of atomic/molecular crystals in 3D, 2D, 1D and 0D crystals for a given symmetry group and stoichiometry